Rotator Cuff Tendinopathy Treatment in Knoxville, TN

 Chronic shoulder pain from rotator cuff tendinopathy when injections and physical therapy have stopped working — without surgery.

-✓ Medicare Covered ✓ FDA-Cleared Equipment ✓ 15-Minute Visits
+✓ Medicare & major plans accepted ✓ FDA-Cleared Therapy ✓ 15-Minute Visits

 What Is Rotator Cuff Tendinopathy?